ZoneMinder/zoneminder/docs/userguide/gettingstarted.rst

 ..
 NOTE:: The default login/password is "admin/admin"

-Switching to flat theme
+Switching to another theme
-^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^
-What you see is what is called a "classic" skin.
+When you first install ZoneMinder, you see is what is called a "classic" skin.
 Zoneminder has a host of configuration options that you can customize over time.
 This guide is meant to get you started the easiest possible way, so we will not go into all the details.
 However, it is worthwhile to note that Zoneminder also has a 'flat' theme that depending on your preferences may look more modern.
 So let's use that as an example of introducing you to the Options menu

 * Click on the Options link on the top right of the web interface in the image above
 * This will bring you to the options window as shown below.
 Click on the "System" tab and then select the